toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

    can expect that their reception by PIM routers will not trigger Assert/PackedAsserts replies.
    This condition is true for example when sending an assert record while becoming or being Assert Winner (Action A1/A3 in {{RFC7761}}).

+#### Optimal degree of assert record packing

-It is sufficient that assert records are not packed up to MTU size, but to a size that allows the router to achieve the required operating scale of (S,G) and (\*,G) flows with minimum duplicates.
+The optimal target packing size will vary depending on factors including implementation characteristics and the required operating scale.
+At some point, as the target packing size is varied from the size of a single non-packed Assert, to the MTU size, a size can be expected to be found where the router can achieve the required operating scale of (S,G) and (\*,G) flows with minimum duplicates.
-This packing size may be larger when the network is operating with the maximum number of supported multicast flows, and it can be a smaller packing size when operating with fewer multicast flows.
-Larger than sufficient packets may then not provide additional benefits, because they only reduce the performance requirements for packet sending and reception, and other performance limiting factors may take over once a sufficient size is reached.
-And larger packets can incur more duplicates on loss.
-Routers may support a sufficient amount of packing to minimize the negative impacts of loss of PackedAssert packets without loss of performance of minimizing IP multicast packet duplication.
+Beyond this size, a further increase in the target packing size would not produce further benefits, but might introduce possible negative effects such as the incurrence of more duplicates on loss.

+For example, in some router implementations, the total number of packets that a control plane function such as PIM can send/receive per unit of time is a more limiting factor than the total amount of data across these packets.
+As soon as the packet size is large enough for the maximum possible payload througput, increasing the packet size any further may still reduce the processing overhead of the router, but may increase latency incurred in creating the packet in a way that may increase duplicates compared to smaller packets.

 ### Receiving PackedAssert messages

-Upon reception of a PackedAssert message, the PIM router logically converts its payload into a sequence of assert records that are then processed as if an equivalent sequence of Assert messages where received according to {{RFC7761}}.
+Upon reception of a PackedAssert message, the PIM router logically converts its payload into a sequence of assert records that are then processed as if an equivalent sequence of Assert messages were received according to {{RFC7761}}.

 # Packet Formats